mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-mistakes/what-is-the-proper-way-to-respond-to-mistakes.md

 ---
-Question: Whether saṃsāra is identical with the world (loka)?
+Question: What is the proper way to respond to mistakes?
-Category: Loka
+Category: Accaya
-Sutta References:
+Tags:
-Tags: Saṃsāra
+Sutta References: MN 65
 Date Entered: April 2, 2025
 Last Revised:
 Review Status: Not started